• I want to know my income will last as long as I need it to

 • Sustaining your pension income for the rest of your life

 Want your pension to pay you an income for your lifetime but not sure how much income you should take to ensure it lasts?
 The common perception is that you'll need between half and two-thirds of the annual salary you had when you were working, after tax, to maintain your lifestyle in retirement*.
-Our examples show how contributing more and managing your investments could impact on your pension income.
+Our examples show how contributing more could impact on your pension income.

 • Before you make any decision about what to do at retirement it's important to know where you currently stand.
 Things like your pension's value, what funds you're invested in and your selected retirement date are essential to help you plan.
 You can get all of this from our free online services.